guide to easier loving

 Two characters, created through a series of deformations of a Russel Wright covered vegetable dish and creamer from his 1952 Residential collection, aggregate and evolve, moving from elation to sobriety and back again.
 They are colorful, dynamic, large, and small—very similar to the range of emotions humans express.

-Made of stretch spandex, each pillow is stuffed with polyester filling and wooden dowels to help reinforce their internal structure.
-Stacked on top of each other, the pillows span over 5 feet to create a small pavilion structure for visitors to interact with.
-The design and fabrication of the pavilion from the pillow elements was an exploration of the part-to-whole relationship that lies at the genesis of architecture.
+Each unit is made of a stretch spandex shell stuffed with polyester filling.
+Stacked on top of each other, the pillows span over 5 feet to comprise a small, soft pavilion for users to squeeze into.
+The design and fabrication of the pavilion was an exploration of the part-to-whole relationship that lies at the genesis of architecture.